apr8/Optical-Character-and-digits-Recognition/README.md

   digits_recognition_2.py  (contains the source code for learning structure of digit 2) <br />
   digits_recognition_3.py  (contains the source code for learning structure of digit 3) <br />
   digits_recognition.py (contains the general implementation of forward-backward algorithm) <br />
+  digit_infer.py (contains source code for Gibbs Sampling which automatically runs the forward-backward algorithm)

+#### To run the digit recognition algorithms and to get the learned structure